Dyspraxia / Apraxia- Speech language disorder - what is dyspraxia - apraxia. Bright Tots information on child development

 Speech / Language Therapy

-individual therapy for the child; consult with the child’s teacher about the most effective ways to facilitate the child’s
+therapy for the child; consult with the child’s teacher about the most effective ways to facilitate the child’s communication

-as students get older, the understanding and use of language becomes more complex.
-Communication skills are the root
+students get older, the understanding and use of language becomes more complex.
+Communication skills are the root of the

-of the education experience.
+education experience.
 Speech and/or language therapy may continue throughout a student’s school years.
+Occupational

 Intervention